-Connected vehicles make possible many new and exciting automotive features and functions, benefitting both drivers and car manufacturers.
-New vehicle capabilities can be delivered wirelessly through over-the-air software updates – even to vehicles that are already on the road.
+Connected vehicles make many new and exciting automotive features and functions possible, benefitting both drivers and car manufacturers.
+New vehicle capabilities can be delivered wirelessly through over-the-air software updates—even to vehicles that are already on the road.
 Interested in automated valet parking?
 No problem; if the necessary hardware is in place, just download the app from the cloud.

-As cars become more and more connected, the risks to security increase.
-Before connected cars, intruders needed physical access to a vehicle to tamper with it.
+As cars become more and more connected, the security risks increase.
+In advance of connected cars, intruders needed physical access to a vehicle to tamper with it.
 Today, a connected vehicle connects to a back-end cloud network infrastructure that can also be hacked or taken over.
 In certain organizations, the manufacturing process itself is based on IoT (Industry 4.0).
-This implies car makers and vehicle owners are exposed to risks from the production line until the vehicle’s end of life.
+This implies that car makers and vehicle owners are exposed to risks from the production line until the vehicle’s end of life.

 Security and connectivity are interdependent